 Most modern modems have a switch built into them, so the switch and modem form an all-in-one device, but it’s important to mention the switch.

-The port can blink even when there is no internet because the connection to the switch is fine.
+The the Ethernet light can be blinking on the modem even when there is no internet because the connection to the switch is fine.

 The switch and your computer can send data back and forth, even though the connection from the switch to the rest of the internet isn’t working.

-The whole reason the blinking light exists is to help you quickly analyze your network.
+The whole reason the Ethernet light is blinking on the modem is to help you quickly analyze your network.
 Learn all about the different meanings of Ethernet light colors here.

 That helps you narrow down the problem in an instant to find a remedy that much faster.